lpsandaruwan/depli/README.md

 ### Build using source

-Make sure you have installed maven,
+Make sure you have configured maven.
+To obtain the standalone jar file,
 ```
 mvn clean install -DskipTests
 ```